 Causes of PMADs

 There is no single cause of PMADs.
 There are both biological and psychological factors at play.
-The hormonal changes a woman experiences are one part of it, but the lack of sleep, exhaustion and stressful life events can also be a trigger.
+The hormonal changes a woman experiences are one part of it and a lack of sleep and physical exhaustion are thought to play a significant role.

 Risks of PMADs

-Left untreated PMADs can become a long-term condition that impacts the wellbeing of both parent and child.
+Left untreated, PMADs can become long-term conditions that impact the wellbeing of both parent and child.
 For the infant, the risks include low birth weight, pre-term delivery, insecure attachment and developmental problems.
 For the parent, the symptoms may impair their ability to function, impact their relationships and lead them to neglect the child.
 Perinatal depression can lead to long-term depression and suicidality.
-It is also worth noting says Dr Walton, a psychologist at The Wellness Centre who has a special interest in perinatal mental health, that alcohol and drug abuse can be a consequence, as some may use these to self-soothe.
+It is also worth noting, says Dr Walton, a clinical psychologist who has a special interest in perinatal mental health, that alcohol and drug abuse can be a consequence, as some may use these to self-soothe.

 Treating PMADs